ralphbartley/CV/README.md

   - Gathered team feedback and developed consensus on improvements to working processes.

 _Assistant Brewer_
-  - Created a weekly operational planning tool that increased foresight and aided ability to schedule staff, order supplies, and identify upcoming schedule sticking points.
+  - Used my attention to detail to create a weekly operational planning tool that increased foresight and aided ability to schedule staff, order supplies, and identify upcoming schedule sticking points.

 **Explosive Titles: Startup Digital Development Agency** (Oct '13 to Jan '15)
 _Lead Project Consultant_